cedalo/streamsheets-documentation/source/functions/lookup/offset.rst

    * - ColumnOffset
      - Column offset from top left position of Range, might be positive or negative.
    * - Height
      - Optional.
 Number of rows for result range.
+Height must be greater than zero.
 If not given the height of specified base cell range is used.
    * - Width
      - Optional.
 Number of columns for result range.
+Width must be greater than zero.
 If not given the width of specified base cell range is used.

 **Return Value**